WORDS IN C'ËROD

 With having the residences and workplaces within the same ring, if nothing else, this creates a lax environment for the workers.
 This makes commutes rather enjoyable and/or non-existent.
 This also ensures that families get more time together.

-Warehouses, studios and lower class residences are still afoot in the eleventh ring, however, it is mixed with necessity vendors and inns for late night travelers who make it into the city.
+Warehouses, studios and lower class residences are still afoot in the eleventh ring, however, it is mixed with necessity vendors and inns for late night travellers who make it into the city.
 X'jürtasm, the large soup kitchen to help the needy in Püertagœ is also located here in the eleventh ring.
 The unfortunate thing is that low-end taverns are here as well, so the ring tends to fill with sleeping miscreants, beggars and homeless.
 Due to this, the eleventh and twelfth rings have more lantern patrols than any others.

 The twelfth ring, and final ring is like the aforementioned eleventh ring in terms of low-class and beggars.
 However, the ring is vastly beautified, and mixes the lowest class of inhabitants with some of the nicest shops to entice tourists before they venture through the rest of the vast city.
 Blacksmiths are also allocated residency here, as the city, for noise bylaws, houses their forges and kilns outside the metropolis' walls so as to keep from disturbing the rest of the population.
 There is a makeshift village of these forges, and are kept under guard overnight.
 This is made simple by having the Navy and a third Military barracks on the outer ring.